Mirijamz/MiGIS/README.md

 5. After importing, all four parts of the toolbox are available in the QGIS ‘Processing toolbox’ (category ‘Scripts’, 'Python').

 ## Image classification basics & Random Forest Classifier
 Among others, Machine Learning supported semi-supervised image classification is used to produce remote sensing products such as land cover maps.
 By the integration of multispectral information, different surface types can be identified, sorted and extracted by the classifier.
 MiGIS follows a similar approach by using bundled spectral information from TL, XPL and RL imagery (see [Transmitted light scanning](https://github.com/Mirijamz/MiGIS/blob/main/README.md#transmitted-light-scanning-canon-canoscan-9000f-mark-ii)) as classification input.
 To do this, it is necessary to spatial reference the RGB scan images (see [Stack images & spatial referencing]( https://github.com/Mirijamz/MiGIS/blob/main/README.md#stack-images--spatial-referencing-using-image-processing-software-inkscape)), perform georeferentiation in QGIS (see [Georeference thin section imagery](https://github.com/Mirijamz/MiGIS/blob/main/README.md#georeference-thin-section-imagery-qgis-georeferencer)) and composite them to a multi-band raster (see [MiGIS 1](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-1-preprocess-ts-images)).

 Based on this data set, training areas (ROI - Regions of Interest) are collected using a costum vector polygon shapefile.
+ROI polygons mark a subsample of thin section components, each class should contain a set of exemplars e.g of quartz.
+The classifier will take this examples to learn and to create a classification model.
 Each ROI polygon should include an ID (unique, consecutive number) and be assigned to a user-defined class (one value per class).
 If necessary, a field with a class description (label) can be added.
 Each classification process requires at least two classes, each with a minimum of one ROI polygon.
 The selected area of each ROI polygon determines the number of pixels used for training the respective class.
 Each class should include approximately equal numbers of ROIs (pixel counts).
 Also, misclassifications might occur due to abundant similarity of pixel values between separate classes.

 ROI validity can be estimated before the actual classification by running [MiGIS 2.2](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-22-roi-evaluation-optional).
 Based on the training dataset a Random Forest classification model can be produced using [MiGIS 2.1](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-21-train-algorithm).
 After running the classification in [MiGIS 3](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-22-roi-evaluation-optional) its accuracy can be assessed when a reference training data set is provided and accordingly by the evaluation of the confusion matrix.
 Produced classification models can also be applied to other thin section scans.
 However, increased variation concerning sediment composition, embedding resin and thin section thickness, and image acquisition may produce misclassifications.

 MiGIS applies Scikit-learn Random Forest classifier with a fixed number of 100 trees.
 Splitting is performed at each internal tree node using the square root of the number of features e.g. max_features = sqrt(n_features):